Maanbumigu Maanavan

 Maanbumigu Maanavan is a 1996 Indian Tamil-language action drama film and was directed by S. A. Chandrasekhar.
-The film stars Vijay and Swapna Bedi, while Chinni Jayanth, Manivannan, Vijayakumar, Mansoor Ali Khan and Shrinath play other supporting roles.
+The film stars Vijay and newcomber Swapna Bedi in the lead roles, while Chinni Jayanth, Manivannan, Vijayakumar, Mansoor Ali Khan and Shrinath play other supporting roles.
 Music was composed by Deva.
 Vijay had a completely different hair and beard style, and an image makeover in this film.
 This was the debut film for Bedi.

 Maanbumigu Maanavan released on 12 April 1996.
-The songs were a big hit but the film ran for more than 50 days in theatres.
-The film ended as a decent hit at the box office and established Vijay as an upcoming mass hero.
+The songs were a big hit but the film ran no more than 50 days in theatres.

 Plot

 Shivaraj alias Shiva is a college student who lives with his widowed mother and sister Kavitha.
 His friend Sundar is in love with their classmate Priya, but Priya's father, who is rich, opposes their relationship.
 Shiva helps Sundar and Priya elope.
 Meanwhile, Sneha, the daughter of ACP Chandrabose, falls in love with Shiva.
 Initially Shiva rebuffs Sneha, but he eventually reciprocates her feelings.

-Madhan, the son of powerful rowdy and politician Desigan, is a notorious womanizer who lusts for Priya.
+Madhan, the son of a powerful rowdy and politician Desigan, is a notorious womanizer who lusts for Priya.
 He rapes her in the college library and then kills her.
 Shiva, Sundar, and their friends decide to avenge her rape and death by their own brand of justice (killing Madhan), only to be stopped by Chandrabose, who prefers to arrest Madhan and let the court decide his punishment as he does not want Shiva to end up as a criminal.
 A cat-and-mouse game begins between Shiva and Chandrabose regarding Madhan's fate, which culminates with Chandrabose arresting Shiva with the aim of protecting him from Desigan and his men, who are planning to kill him, while Madhan is arrested as well.

-Desigan hires corrupt lawyer Killadi Krishnaswamy to fight Madhan's case in the court.
+Desigan hires a corrupt lawyer Killadi Krishnaswamy to fight Madhan's case in the court.
 Krishnaswamy, using crooked tactics, manages to acquit Madhan of the rape and murder charges.
 Meanwhile, Desigan kills Sundar as well as Shiva's mother.
 It is at this stage that Shiva and Chandrabose team up and plan to eliminate the trio (Madhan, Desigan and an unknown third person).
 Chandrabose hires Krishnaswamy to fight for Shiva in the court and acquit him of killing the three men, and then takes Shiva's place in jail.
 Shiva kills both Madhan and Desigan.
 At the court, Krishnaswamy manages to acquit Shiva by claiming that he is "mentally unstable", despite Shiva's pleas to the judge Ganapathy to convict him.

 After the verdict, Shiva exposes the "third person" as none other than Krishnaswamy and kills him in front of Ganapathy for his corrupt activities.
 But he is sentenced to only six months imprisonment.
 Following his release, he reunites with Sneha and marries her.

 Production

-Chandrasekhar initially wanted Devayani to pair with Vijay but she was replaced by newcomer Swapna Bedi.
-S. A. Chandrasekhar slapped Chaplin Balu for a careless mistake committed by an assistant director in the shooting spot, which angered Vijay.
+Chandrasekhar initially wanted Devayani to pair with Vijay but she was replaced by a newcomer.
+Chandrasekhar slapped Chaplin Balu for a careless mistake committed by an assistant director in the shooting spot; this angered Vijay, who argued with his father.